-CDS-D Page 13
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

+D8 List any other application requirements specific to transfer applicants:

+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

+D9 Fall 4/1 6/10 6/25

+D9 Winter

+D9 Spring 11/15 1/8 1/18

+D9 Summer

+D10 Yes No

+Does an open admission policy, if reported, apply to х

+transfer students?

+D11 Describe additional requirements for transfer admission, if applicable:

+Transfer Credit Policies

-D7 If a minimum college grade transfer applicants, specify required of D8 List any other application re quirements spec cific to transfer a pplicants: D9 List application priority, clos are reviewed on a continuou - D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission D9 Fall 1-Apr 10-Jun 25-Jun D9 Winter D9 Spring 15-Nov 8-Jan 18-Jan D9 Summer D10 Yes No D10 Does an open admission po licy, if reported. apply to 163 0 transfer students? moy, ii roportou, apply to X D11 Describe additional requirer nents for transfe r admission, if a pplicable: Transfer Credit Polici D12 Report the lowest grade ear ned for any cou rse that may be transferred for credit: C- D13 Number Unit Type D13 Maximum number of credits may be 18 course credits transferred from a two-year institution: . • 11.27 D14 Marriagrama arrangement a Number Unit Type D14 Maximum number of credits transferred from a four-year may be 18 course credits transferred from a four-year iristitutiori.
-D15 Minimum number of credits that transfore m ust complete at פוש your institution to earn an as • NI/A ml your montunon to cam an as sociale degree.
-N/ApI D16 Minimum number of credits that transfers m ust complete at סום your institution to earn a bac usi complete at 18.00 your montunon to cam a bat nicioi 3 degree.
-10.00 D17 Describe other transfer cred lit policies:
+D12 Report the lowest grade earned for any course that may be transferred for credit: C- D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 18 course credits D14 Number Unit Type D14 Maximum number of credits or courses that may be 10 agurag gradita transferred from a four-year institution: 18 course credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/Apl D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 18.00

-CDS-D Page 14